You Can Improve Your Sound By Upgrading

 - Jico SAS

-Upgrading your phono cartridge is the best way of improving your turntable sound.
+Upgrading your phono cartridge is the best way to improve your turntable sound.
 Upgrading anything else on your turntable will have minimal effect over getting a better cart.
 So you are investing good money into hopefully a whole lot better sound.